-Your refugee status or subsidiary protection can be revoked and your residence permit cancelled if, for example, you travel to your home country or obtain a passport issued by your home country.
+Your refugee status or subsidiary protection can be revoked and your residence permit cancelled, if you, for example, travel to your home country or obtain a passport issued by your home country.

 Your refugee status or subsidiary protection can be cancelled if you have provided the authorities with false or misleading information that has influenced the decision.